YelllowSunray/redroom/SPOTIFY_SETUP.md

 ## Troubleshooting

+### "This redirect URI is not secure" warning in Spotify Dashboard
+**This is normal!** You can ignore it for local development.
+- The warning appears because you're using `http://` instead of `https://`
+- For development on your own computer, this is completely safe
+- Click "Save" anyway - your app will work fine!
+- You only need `https://` if deploying to production

-### "Spotify API not configured" error
+### "Spotify API not configured" error in your app
 - Make sure your `.env.local` file exists in the root folder (next to `package.json`)
-- Check that you spelled the variable names exactly right
+- Check that you spelled the variable names exactly right:
+  - `NEXT_PUBLIC_SPOTIFY_CLIENT_ID`
+  - `SPOTIFY_CLIENT_SECRET`
 - Make sure there are no spaces around the `=` sign
+- Make sure you saved the file!
-- Try restarting your dev server
+- Try restarting your dev server (stop with Ctrl+C, then `npm run dev`)

 ### "Failed to search Spotify tracks" error
 - Check your internet connection
-- Make sure your Client ID and Secret are correct (no extra spaces)
+- Make sure your Client ID and Secret are correct (copy them again from Spotify Dashboard)
+- Make sure there are no extra spaces or quotes when pasting
 - Try creating a new app in Spotify Developer Dashboard

+### Some tracks show "❌ No preview"
+- **This is normal!** Not all songs on Spotify have 30-second preview URLs
+- These tracks are disabled and cannot be selected
+- Try searching for popular mainstream songs (they usually have previews)
+- Examples that typically have previews: "Bohemian Rhapsody", "Blinding Lights", "Shape of You", "Levitating"
+- Classical music, indie artists, and some regional music may not have previews
+- The app prioritizes showing tracks with previews, but will show all results if none have previews

+### Yellow warning: "None of these tracks have previews available"
+- This means your search returned only tracks without preview URLs
+- Try searching for a more popular or mainstream song
+- Artists like Taylor Swift, The Weeknd, Dua Lipa, Ed Sheeran usually have previews
+- Regional or less popular tracks may not have previews available

-### Search returns no results
+### Search returns no results at all
 - Make sure you're typing at least 2 characters
-- Try a popular song like "Bohemian Rhapsody"
-- Some songs don't have previews available - try a different one
+- Wait a second after typing - the search has a small delay
+- Check your internet connection

 ## What Spotify Gives You (Free Tier)

 - Search for any song in Spotify's catalog
-- Get 30-second previews of songs
+- Get 30-second previews of songs (when available)
 - Show album art and artist info
 - No login required for your users!

+**Important Note**: Not all songs on Spotify have preview URLs available.
+The app automatically filters search results to only show songs with previews.
+Mainstream popular songs typically have previews, while some classical, indie, or regional music may not.

 ## Security Note